Diamond Certification: Best Grading Labs in 2024

 Below are our ratings for the best diamond certifications and summarized insights about each lab's shortcomings.

-For reliable grading, the best diamond certificaiton lab is GIA, which is widely regarded as a trustworthy and consistent grading lab.
+The best diamond certification lab for reliable grading is GIA, widely regarded as a trustworthy and consistent grading lab.
 HRD and GCAL are also considered reliable labs.
 The International Gemological Institute (IGI) has been improving its diamond grading process.
 However, the European Gemological Laboratory (EGL) has lost credibility and market share due to inconsistencies.
 The Gemological Science International (GSI) is generally satisfactory, though occasional grade inconsistencies may arise.
 The Professional Gem Science Laboratory (PGS) is dependable but less known in the market.

 Diamond Certification